fibo/algebra/README.md

 is called *abelian* (in honour to [Abel](https://en.wikipedia.org/wiki/Niels_Henrik_Abel)) or also a **field**.

 Ok, let's make a simple example.
-[Real numbers](#real), with common addition and multiplication are a scalar field: see documentation below.
-The good new is that you can create any scalar field as long as you provide a set with two internal operations and related neutral elements that satisfy the ring axioms.
-That is why it will be used something maybe you did not expect could be treated as an algebra: in the examples below during this section we will play with the color space, giving a ring structure.
+[Real numbers](#real), with common addition and multiplication are a *scalar field*.

+The good new is that you can create any *scalar field* as long as you provide a set with two internal operations and related neutral elements that satisfy the ring axioms.

+Something maybe you did not expect could be treated as an algebra: in the examples below during this section we will play with the color space, giving a ring structure.

-Let's consider the space of html colors in the form
+Let's consider the space of HTML colors in the form

 > RGB: Red Green Blue